gnexcoin/blurtjs/examples/webpack-example/README.md

-# `hive-js` webpack configuration example
+# `blurt-js` webpack configuration example
-This is a demo of `hive-js` and webpack usage targetting both the Web and Node.js platforms.
+This is a demo of `blurt-js` and webpack usage targetting both the Web and Node.js platforms.

 ## Compiling the example